Ixcatl/fables_novasophonia/docs/catalog/species.rst

 Raptor
 ------
-A burly and imposing species of feathers and beaks, raptors have garnered a reputation for oft appearing alongside their svelte avis relatives, not to mention their talents in many trades.
+A burly and imposing species, raptors tread a strange crossroad between feather and scale.
+They have garnered a reputation for their talents in many physical trades.

 .. dropdown:: Details...